solo-io/solo-cop/blogs/workspaces/README.md

 ## Eastwest Gateway Selection

-Users have the option to chose the eastwest gateways used for multi-cluster routing if multiple are deployed.
+Users have the option to choose the eastwest gateways used for multi-cluster routing if multiple are deployed.
 By default, it is recommended to use the following configuration for most deployments of Istio, Gloo Mesh will look for a port named `tls` on the gateway to facilitate the routing.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2